-1: Environmental factors may interact with internal rules of population regulation, sometimes perturbing systems to alternate dynamic states.
+Environmental factors interact with internal rules of population regulation, sometimes perturbing systems to alternate dynamic states.
 Yet, pinpointing when state changes occur in naturally fluctuating populations is difficult.
 An analytical approach that can identify the timing and magnitude of such changes, or “regime shifts”, would facilitate understanding of abrupt ecological transitions with potential to inform conservation and management of species.

-2: We developed a generalizable model, the “Regime Shift Detector”, for identifying changes in the parameters of a simple density dependent model governing the temporal fluctuations of a population.
-The model is a tool comprised of a suite of functions for examining population time series data for the presence, location, and magnitude of parameter shifts.
-The model uses an iterative approach to fitting subsets of time series data, then ranks the fit of a particular break point combination using model selection and assigns a relative weight to each break.
-We examined the performance of this model with simulations and two case studies: the invasion of the multicolored Asian ladybeetle and the decline of the eastern monarch butterfly.

-3: We found that under low environmental/sampling noise, the break point sets selected by the Regime Shift Detector contained the true simulated breaks with 70-100% accuracy, with the most complex parameterization conditions (i.e. time series with many break points) least likely to be detected by the model.
-The weighting tool generally assigned breaks intentionally placed in simulated data (i.e., true breaks) with weights averaging >0.8 and those due to sampling error (i.e., erroneous breaks) <0.2, although the absolute weights of true versus erroneous breaks found by the model varied somewhat with other simulation parameters.

-4: In our case study examining the invasion process of ladybeetles, the Regime Shift Detector identified shifts in population cycling associated with variation in prey availability.
-The shifts identified for the eastern monarch population were more ambiguous, but generally coincided with changing management practices affecting the availability of hostplants in their summer breeding grounds.
+The “Regime Shift Detector” is a model we developed to identify changes in the parameters governing the temporal fluctuations in populations.
+The model examines population time series data for the presence, location, and magnitude of parameter shifts.
+It uses an iterative approach to fitting subsets of time series data, then ranks the fit of a particular break point combination using model selection and assigns a relative weight to each break.
+We examined its performance with simulations and two insect case studies.
+We found that under low environmental/sampling noise, the break point sets selected by the Regime Shift Detector contained the true simulated breaks with 70-100% accuracy.
+The weighting tool generally assigned breaks intentionally placed in simulated data (i.e., true breaks) with weights averaging >0.8 and those due to sampling error (i.e., erroneous breaks) <0.2.
+In our case study examining an invasion process, the model identified shifts in population cycling associated with variation in resource availability.
+The shifts identified for the decline process generally coincided with changing management practices affecting the availability of hostplants.

-5: The Regime Shift Detector identifies possible break points within time series data and quantifies the strength of evidence for each break point.
-When interpreted in the context of species biology, the Regime Shift Detector has the potential to aid management decisions and identify critical time periods related to species’ dynamics.
+The Regime Shift Detector identifies break points within time series data and quantifies the strength of evidence for each break point.
+When interpreted in the context of species biology, the model can aid management decisions and identify critical time periods related to species’ dynamics.
 In an era of rapid global change, such tools can improve understanding of the conditions under which population dynamics shift to other states.

 Introduction

-Population dynamics are governed by internal, biotic rules and also external abiotic factors, leading to both stochastic and deterministic forces governing abundance patterns (Bjørnstad and Grenfell 2001).
-External perturbations to population processes can lead to regime shifts, where the internal rules that govern fluctuations in population abundance transition to another state (Hare and Mantua 2000, Carpenter et al. 2008).
-Understanding how and when external environmental factors interact with internal density dependent regulation remains a fundamental challenge in population ecology (Sutherland et al. 2013, Eason et al. 2016).
+Population dynamics are governed by internal, biotic rules and also external abiotic factors, leading to both stochastic and deterministic forces governing abundance patterns [1].
+External perturbations to population processes can lead to regime shifts, where the internal rules that govern fluctuations in population abundance transition to another state [2,3].
+Understanding how and when external environmental factors interact with internal density dependent regulation remains a fundamental challenge in population ecology [4,5].